 How Middlesex Federal Savings's Savings Rates Compare

-Middlesex Federal Savings charges its customers extremely low fees in comparison to other U.S. banks.
-With no monthly fee, Middlesex Federal Savings's checking account is perfect for those who want a hassle-free checking account.
-For those who visit the ATM often, Middlesex Federal Savings is fair because it has an out-of-network ATM fee of $1.50, which is reasonable in comparison to the national average.
-Also, it has an overdraft fee of $27.00, which is considerably less than that of other U.S. banks.
-Middlesex Federal Savings does not reimburse out-of-network ATM charges, which means you'll be required to search for a Middlesex Federal Savings ATM or accept the ATM charge.
+Middlesex Federal Savings Bank has typically extremely low fees in comparison to other U.S. banks.
+With no monthly fee, Middlesex Federal Savings is perfect for people who want a simple checking account.
+For those who will need cash in a pinch, Middlesex Federal Savings is fair because it has an out-of-network ATM fee of $1.50, which is reasonable in comparison to the average U.S. bank.
+Also, Middlesex Federal Savings has an overdraft fee of $27.00, which is markedly lower than the national average overdraft fee.
+Middlesex Federal Savings does not refund out-of-network ATM charges, meaning you will need to search for a Middlesex Federal Savings ATM or pay the fee.

 Middlesex Federal Savings Bank is a brick-and-mortar bank, with three total bank locations in Massachusetts.
-It also offers access to mobile and web apps for a simple mobile-banking experience.
-Middlesex Federal Savings gets positive scores from customers for its mobile banking services.
-Out of 4 customer reviews on iOS and Android platforms, the Middlesex Federal Savings mobile app rates a 4.5 out of 5 (compared to the national average of 3.8).
-Middlesex Federal Savings's mobile app lets you control your bank accounts by monitoring monthly statements, sending and receiving funds and accessing support representatives.
-Middlesex Federal Savings gets an exceptional consumer satisfaction score due to comparatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+With mobile and web apps, Middlesex Federal Savings makes mobile banking convenient, even on the go.
+Middlesex Federal Savings receives high marks from users for its mobile app.
+The Middlesex Federal Savings mobile app is rated at 4.5 out of 5 (out of 4 ratings on iOS and Android) compared to the national average of 3.8.
+Middlesex Federal Savings's mobile app allows you to manage your funds by checking current statements, sending and receiving funds and accessing customer service.
+Middlesex Federal Savings gets an exceptional consumer satisfaction rating due to comparatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-Middlesex Federal Savings ranks as a small bank and owns assets totaling $408 million and $278 million in deposits.
-Middlesex Federal Savings has an excellent Texas Ratio of 2.61%, suggesting a negligible possibility of failure.
+Middlesex Federal Savings is a small bank owning assets totaling $408 million as well as deposits totaling $278 million.
+Middlesex Federal Savings's Texas Ratio is 2.61%, suggesting that Middlesex Federal Savings is in superb financial condition and improbable to fail.
 Additionally, Middlesex Federal Savings is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.